Emend by Eclipse

 Their biggest problem was getting the parents to accept it.
 Tim’s parents realized that having him hang around Benny was actually a good thing.
 Tim had been slow to develop early in his school career and had been placed into what was officially called, ‘special ed,’ unofficially called, ‘slow learner,’ and often called ‘dummies class.’
 The whole program was nothing more than a holding class for poor performing students.
 Few students put into the program bothered to graduate and those that did had a minimal education.
 Once in it, no one escaped it.
 Tim’s education, or lack of it, had never been an issue between Benny and Tim.

 Benny’s parents had effectively given up on him being a good student.
 So long as he passed his classes, they were happy.
-The fewer calls they received re were from school, the happier they were.
-So far this year they had received no calls and they were ecstatic.
+The fewer calls they received from the school, the happier they were.
+So far this year they had received no calls, and they were ecstatic.
 Of course, it was only a few days into the school year so that didn’t mean much.

 Tim opened the door and called out, “Hi, Mom!
 I’m back.”